 Nails grow slowly.
 It can take up to a year to have a completely clear nail.
 Onychomycosis can be difficult to treat and may return after treatment.
 Talk with your doctor about the best treatment plan for you.
 Treatment options include the following:

-- Prescription antifungal medicine taken by mouth — these medicines may work better than other treatments.
+- Prescription antifungal medicine is taken by mouth — these medicines may work better than other treatments.
 Some people cannot take antifungal medicine.
-Talk your doctor about your health and any other medicines that you are taking.
+Talk to your doctor about your health and any other medicines that you are taking.

 - Topical antifungal treatments may be an option for certain people.
 This medicine may be less effective than taking an antifungal pill.
 It also has less risk of side effects, though.